TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 export default DefaultProfile;
 ```

-Now, add an index tag with the DefaultProfile as a child to the `/profile` route.
+Now, add an index property with the DefaultProfile as a child to the `/profile` route.

 ```jsx
 import { StrictMode } from "react";